snigdhesh/Angular-Samples/ReadMe.txt

 	or
    "npm install typescript" for normal install.

-The above command creates node modules and put them in saperate folder in your project automatically.
+NOTE: The above command creates node modules, TYPINGS and put them in saperate folder in your project automatically.